althonos/pyopal/README.md

 This library is provided under the [MIT License](https://choosealicense.com/licenses/mit/).
 Opal is developed by [Martin Šošić](https://github.com/Martinsos) and is distributed under the terms of the MIT License as well.
 See `vendor/opal/LICENSE` for more information.
-The `cpu_features` library was written by [Guillaume Chatelet](https://github.com/gchatelet) and is licensed under the terms of the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).
-See `vendor/cpu_features/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [Opal authors](https://github.com/Martinsos).
 It was developed